ONE NUMBER. ONE EASY WAY TO FIND HELP.

 What is 2-1-1?

-2-1-1 is a national dialing code for free access to health and human service information and referral.
+2-1-1, supported by Lutheran Health Network, is a national dialing code for free access to health and human service information and referral.
 2-1-1 is an easy-to-remember number that helps connect individuals and families in need to community-based organizations.
 Today, 2-1-1 reaches approximately 77 percent of the U.S. population.

 2-1-1 is easy to use and helps track gaps, duplication and trends in social services.
 2-1-1 is essential in disaster relief, helping reduce non-emergency calls to 911 by connecting victims, donors and volunteers with social service agencies.
 2-1-1 can also be good for business because it helps employees through crises.